-Identify the shoulder treatment option in the plans when using Standard Plans, Index 570-010.
-Use Treatment I only if the shoulder is established with good soil and turf, and there is no significant shoulder erosion.
+Identify the shoulder treatment optionwidth and sod width in the plans when using Standard Plans, Index 570-010.
+Use Treatment I only if the shoulder is established with good soil and turf and there is no significant shoulder erosion.
 Use Treatment II when an existing shoulder meets the overlay thickness requirements for Treatment I, but there is significant shoulder erosion.